 About the firm

-The Spitz Law Firm is an innovative, 21st century law firm that focuses on serving startup companies, entrepreneurs, and small to mid-size businesses.
+The Law Office of Paul H. Spitz is an innovative, 21st century law firm that focuses on serving startup companies, entrepreneurs, and small to mid-size businesses.
 These are the types of clients that are traditionally neglected by big law firms, who prefer Fortune 500 companies that spend millions on legal each year.
 To us, however, you are our favorite clients.
 There’s nothing we enjoy more than helping someone achieve independence and financial security by starting his or her own business.
 Whether you are a first-time entrepreneur or experienced at starting and running businesses, we leverage our experience in helping dozens of other clients who have experienced the same challenges, to guide you as you run your business.

 Our clients operate in a diverse range of industries, including high tech, consulting, marketing, e-commerce, manufacturing, consumer products, and digital media.
 Rather than trying to provide a wide range of disparate legal services, we prefer to focus on corporate law and transactional services, including company structuring and formation, drafting and negotiating business contracts and leases, assisting with seed and venture capital financing, and guiding our clients through mergers and acquisitions.
 Our goal is to be viewed as “outside general counsel” for our clients, so if we don’t do something, we will help you find someone who does, and stay involved if needed.